 b.
-Seaboard: Seaboard claims a second priority security interest in all of the Inventory (both the Mill Inventory and the Lakeville Inventory) behind only the Bank, which security interests purports to secure an obligation to Seaboard in the amount of approximately \$233,000.
-In addition, because the Debtor's records show that Seaboard owed the Debtor \$99,903.42 for pre-Petition Date products sold by the Debtor to Seaboard, the Debtor considers Seaboard to be secured at least in the amount of \$99,903.42.
-After taking into account this conceded security (i.e., the amount that c.
+Seaboard: Seaboard claims a second priority security interest in all of the Inventory (both the Mill Inventory and the Lakeville Inventory) behind only the Bank, which security interests secure an obligation to Seaboard in the amount of approximately \$233,000.
+In addition, the Debtor's records show that Seaboard owed the Debtor \$99,903.42 for pre-Petition Date products sold by the Debtor to Seaboard, which amount is available for setoff.
+Based on Seaboard's second priority security interest in inventory and its right of setoff, the Debtor considers Seaboard to be secured in the full amount of its claim.
+The proposed Plan treatment of Seaboard is described below.
+Pursuant to the terms of an Order entered by the Bankruptcy Court, the Debtor has been placing certain proceeds from the disposition of the Retail Inventory into a segregated escrow account at the Bank (the "Seaboard Escrow").
+As of the date of this Disclosure Statement, the Debtor holds \$24,500 in Retail Inventory proceeds to be placed in the Seaboard Escrow and is awaiting another \$18,653 in proceeds which will also be placed in the Seaboard Escrow, each by no later than October 15, 2012.
+The proposed treatment of the Seaboard Escrow under the Plan is described below.

+c.
 Holders of Setoff Rights (Excluding Seaboard): Aside from Seaboard, there are also a number of other creditors of the Debtor who have setoff rights arising from obligations owed to the Debtor as of the date of the Petition Date.
 Each of these creditors is deemed secured in the amount of the setoff.
 Those amounts are reflected in this table: